arvidn/libtorrent/docs/dht_rss.rst

 Each item holds a bencoded dictionary with arbitrary keys, except two mandatory keys:
 ``next`` and ``key``.
 The signature ``sig`` is transferred outside of this dictionary and is the signature of all of it.
-An implementation should stora any arbitrary keys that are announced to an item, within reasonable restriction such as nesting, size and numeric range of integers.
+An implementation should store any arbitrary keys that are announced to an item, within reasonable restriction such as nesting, size and numeric range of integers.